AtmolanderMimi/basm/book/src/relative-code.md

 In most cases, that "relative point" is simply where your tape pointer is at a given moment.

 Now, by default basm moves your tape pointer automatically in order to access specific addresses.
-Basm won't lose track of where the tape pointer is unless you explcitly tell it to do so.
+Basm won't lose track of where the tape pointer is unless you explicitly tell it to do so.
 When you ask to operate on a cell, basm will have remembered where the tape pointer currently is, and it will then try to move the tape pointer by the delta between the current position and the desired position.
-The tape pointer position that is remembered by the compiler is also known as the *assumed* tape pointer possition, as it can get temporarly invalidated when working with relative code.
+The tape pointer position that is remembered by the compiler is also known as the *assumed* tape pointer position, as it can get temporarily invalidated when working with relative code.
 For example, if we have the tape pointer at position `3` and ask to reach cell `5`, basm will automatically insert `>>`.
 There are three instruction made specifically for dealing with the tape pointer and be able to write relative code from it.